 - Celiac Disease, and other

-The more stressful we are, the more persistent our brain fog is.
-Our responses to stress can suppress the memory and learning areas of our brain, making it more difficult for our brain to store information.
+The more stressed we are, the more persistent our brain fog becomes.
+Our stress reactions can harm the memory and learning sections of our brains, making it harder for our brains to retain information.

-When our stress levels are elevated, our bodies are taxed; we are tired out and drained, unable to function normally or to retrieve information.
-Studies show that the brain becomes tired quicker than other parts of the body.
-An exhausted brain loses its ability to think, to remember things, to reason quicker than what our body gets tried.
+When our stress levels rise, our bodies are taxed; we become weary and exhausted, unable to function properly or retrieve information.
+According to research, the brain fatigues faster than other parts of the body.
+An exhausted mind has a harder time thinking, remembering things, and reasoning than what his body is able to withstand.

-When these concentration and short-term memory problems occur, a lot of people start wondering if they are ‘losing it’; they believe they could be on the verge of a mental breakdown.
-Worrying about it just adds even more stress onto the over-stress-stimulated body.
+When people encounter these levels and short-term memory difficulties, they frequently begin to question if they are “losing it.”
+They think they may be on the verge of a mental breakdown.
+Worrying about it just adds to the body’s already overworked nervous system.

-You can feel comforted knowing that brain fog can completely disappear when your body’s stress has returned to its healthy levels.
-Putting it simply, brain fog is a typical indication that your body is overly stressed – it’s nothing more really.
-But eliminating your overstressed state is important, and unfortunately, there aren’t really any quick fixes either.
-It means eliminating the active stress responses of your body.
+You can be confident in the knowledge that when your body’s stress has returned to normal, your brain fog will go away.
+Simply stated, brain fog is a typical indication that your body is overly stressed – it’s just a matter of time.
+Managing your stress is essential, and there are no simple cures for it.
+It entails reducing the active stress responses of your body.

 Blood sugar imbalances

-Your brain relies on glucose in the blood to help it function properly; to keep your focus and memory intact and functioning well too.
+Your brain requires glucose from the blood to work properly; to maintain your attention and memory.

 Depression and anxiety

-Who wants depression and anxiety?
-No way!
-And yet the way we eat, the way we live our lives can bring on these two unwanted health conditions.
-Depression flattens out brain signaling because the nerve cells are affected and no longer fire on all cylinders.
+Who wants to be depressed or anxious?
+There’s no way!
+And yet the way we live our lives, as well as what and how much we eat, might contribute to these two terrible health problems.
+Depression deactivates brain signaling since nerve cells are harmed and can no longer fire on all cylinders.

 Disruptions in your microbiome

-No, it’s not a made-up term!
-It’s real and it’s a phenomenon occurring when components of your immune system and chemicals cause inflammation in the circulation of the body.
-The inflammation crosses over your blood-brain barrier (BBB), causing inflammation in the brain.
+It’s not a made-up phrase!
+It’s genuine, and it happens when components of your immune system and chemicals cause bodily inflammation.
+The inflammation breaches the blood-brain barrier (BBB), resulting in brain inflammation.

-A full medical examination should be undertaken too, to assess other causes of ‘brain-inflammation’ such as autoimmune diseases, diabetes, chronic fatigue syndrome, nutritional deficiencies, hypothyroidism, and other infections or viruses which can cause brain fog and ‘brain-inflammation’.
+Other causes of ‘brain fog’ and ‘brain inflammation,’ such as autoimmune diseases, diabetes, chronic tiredness syndrome, nutritional deficiencies, hypothyroidism, and other infections or viruses that induce brain fog and ‘brain inflammation,’ should also be investigated.

-It’s also about the right fats from walnuts, avocados, and pecans.
-These form the basis of healthy cells, including the nerve cells.
+The ideal fats from walnuts, avocados, and pecans are also crucial.
+These form the structure of healthy cells, including nerve cells, and provide them structure.